 - Underpowered for thick cuts.

 Your budget dictates how good your fence is.
-Look for a saw fence that is one parallel with the blade.
+Look for a saw fence that is parallel to the blade.
 It is smooth and accurate when adjusting.
 Most contractor saws have decent but not perfect saw fences.
 You can always upgrade your saw fence.

-Most contractor saws come with a decent miter gauge, but you can still buy a separate one.
+Most contractor saws have a decent miter gauge, but you can still buy a separate one.
 When deciding on a saw, put the miter gauge into the miter slot and try to wiggle it sideways.
-It has to fit snuggly, and if it, and they wiggle much, change it.
+It has to fit snuggly; if they wiggle much, change it.

 Standard contractor saws have either a 1 1/2 or 2 horsepower motor.
-The 1 1/2 or 2 horsepower motor on the contractor saw is powerful enough.
+The contractor saw’s 1 1/2 or 2 horsepower motor is powerful enough.
 Feed the wood slowly and use a very sharp carbide-tipped blade.

 Standard saws have a 10-inch blade, but some high-end saws have a 12-inch saw blade.
 Both work just fine on most tasks.
 What matters most is the quality and finish of the saw blade rather than the size.
 Numerous blade designs ensure the best cut.
-There are different blades for cutting dados, plywood, plastic laminates, and other materials.
+Different blades for cutting dados, plywood, plastic laminates, and other materials exist.

 What could be better